tchilakwad-afk/25b2208-bad-ui/README.md

 # Volume Slider

-A small browser-based toy where you fight a losing battle against audio decay.
+A badly constructed UI component that is painly wrong and excrutiating for the user.

 The volume starts at 100% and constantly drains.
 Clicking the button adds it back in small increments.
-The math is not in your favor.

 ## How it works